rotemdan/lzutf8.js/README.md

   - Based on **[LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78)**.
   - Compresses UTF-8 and 7-bit ASCII strings **only**.
 Doesn't support arbitrary binary content or other string encodings.
   - Byte aligned, meaning individually compressed blocks can be freely concatenated and intermixed with each other and yield a valid compressed stream that decompresses to the equivalent concatenated strings.
-  - **Fully compatible with UTF-8**.
+  - **Byte-level superset of UTF-8**.
 Any valid UTF-8 bytestream is also a valid LZ-UTF8 stream (but not vice versa).
 This special property allows both compressed and plain UTF-8 streams to be freely concatenated and decompressed as single unit (or with any arbitrary partitioning).
 Some possible applications:
     - Sending static pre-compressed data followed by dynamically generated uncompressed data from a server (and possibly appending a compressed static "footer", or repeating the process several times).
     - Appending both uncompressed/compressed data to a compressed log file/journal without needing to rewrite it.
     - Joining multiple source files, where some are possibly pre-compressed, and serving them as a single concatenated file without additional processing.